by: God (as told to his humble servant John Holler)

 The Fourth Demandment

-The Ninth Demandment
+The Eighth Demandment

 The Definitive Fantasy Information Service